cisco/cisco-network-puppet-module/docs/README-develop-beaker-scripts.md

   * This is the native WRL linux environment underlying NX-OS.
 It is disabled by default.
 * `guestshell`
   * This is a secure linux container environment running CentOS.
 It is enabled by default.
+* `open agent container`
+  * This is a 32-bit CentOS-based container created specifically for running Puppet Agent software.
+  * OAC containers are created for specific platforms and must be downloaded from Cisco.
+  * The OAC must be installed before the Puppet Agent can be installed.

 Access the following [link](README-agent-install.md) for more information on enabling these environments.